PC & Mobile technology

 People are open to learning new skills.
 As many as 60% respondents are ready to retrain without basic knowledge, and almost 40% are ready to retrain if necessary.

-Openness to retraining is influenced by many factors.
-Respondents who live in countries where job security is one of the main factors of job satisfaction are the most open to retraining.
+Openness to retraining is influenced by a number of factors.
+Respondents who live in countries where job security is a major factor in job satisfaction are most open to retraining.
 Their main goal is, of course, to ensure long-term employability.
-Respondents who believe that generative artificial intelligence will have a greater impact on their jobs—perhaps as a preemptive measure that allows them to completely change job types if necessary—share similar sentiments.
+Respondents who believe that generative AI will have a greater impact on their jobs share a similar view – perhaps as a preventative measure, allowing them to completely change jobs if necessary.

 About the “Decoding Global Talent” research series